qgrail/obsidian-ai-assistant/README.md

 ## Latest Updates

-- Claude Sonnet 3.5 and GPT-4o are available.
+- Claude Sonnet 3.5 latest, Opus latest and GPT-4o mini, o1-preview and o1-mini are now available.

 ## How to use